-Editor’s note: this article was updated on April 30, 2021, for minor changes to verbiage.
+Editor’s note: this article was updated on January 4, 2023, to expand discussion on sensory information.

 The “burn-in” myth

 The popular belief that you need to “burn-in” a set of headphones with hours of loud sample sounds like pink noise before they sound the best is just that: a myth.
 The myth states that the component that needs breaking in is the headphone’s speaker drivers.
 The idea is pretty straightforward—the materials headphones are made out of will lose their rigidity over time, as it’s subjected to repeated force and sustained heat.
 Such a loss of rigidity allegedly makes it easier for the speaker element to move faster, resulting in better performance.